doctrine-extensions/DoctrineExtensions/README.markdown

 ### Recent Updates

+- Added support for diferent translation tables for single entity.
 - Implemented more abstracted functionality for getting and setting field properties.
 - Added support for string primary keys, now translations can use integer and string foreign keys.
 - Added support for multiple updates and inserts during single flush.